mkomer/DataVisualization/README.md

 # Data Visualization Repository
-### Will be using this as a dropzone for various projects and lapwork with interesting data vizzes
+### Will be using this as a dropzone for personal and professional projects that showcase my Data Visualization Capabilites
+### as well as various tools and methods.